h8handles/DorkyPy/README.md

 Solve the captcha bot detect
 Randomize user agent
 (Pipe dream)Chart results to some form of document beyond txt.
-But still get a nice formated text outout as well.
+But still get a nice formated text output as well.